NLeSC/Massive-PotreeConverter/README.md

 More detailed steps:

-- We get the bounding cube and average density of the massive point cloud.
+- We get the bounding cube, the number of points and the average density of the massive point cloud.
 We can use `mpc-info`.
 First argument is the input folder with all the input data.
 Second argument is the number of processes we want to use to get the information.
-Note that it is a cube, i.e. the axis have the same length.
-The CAABB values must be used in the next steps!
+The tool also computes suggested values for the Cubic Axis Aligned Bounding Box (CAABB), the spacing and the number of levels.
+These three values must be used in the next steps!
 ```
 mpc-info -i /path/to/input_data -c [number processes]
 ```

-- We use `mpc-tiling` to create tiles and we use the previous computed bounding box (only X and Y coordinates) in order that the generated tiles nicely fit with the octree structure that we are trying to create.
+- We use `mpc-tiling` to create tiles and we use the previous computed CAABB (only X and Y coordinates) in order that the generated tiles nicely fit with the OctTree structure that we are trying to create.

 Depending on how big it is we need to use more or less number of tiles.
 It is recommended to use a number such that each tile has no more that 5 billion